Oh Se-hun (footballer): Return to Ulsan

+Shimizu S-Pulse

+On 24 February 2022, Oh joined J1 League side Shimizu S-Pulse on a permanent deal.

+Machida Zelvia (loan)

+On 5 January 2024, Oh joined newly-promoted J1 League club Machida Zelvia on loan for the rest of the 2024 season.

 International career

+Youth

-He represented South Korea at several youth levels.
+Oh has represented South Korea at several youth levels.

 In 2015, he was selected by head coach Choi Jin-cheul to take part in the FIFA U-17 World Cup in Chile.
 Being one of the youngest members of the squad, he was used a substitute, but still managed to leave his mark in the competition: coming in for Lee Seung-woo in the injury time of the group stage match against Guinea, he scored the winner just one minute since he had got on the pitch, as he sent the ball in the top corner of the net after being assisted by You Ju-an.
 Oh's goal was eventually included in FIFA's Top 10 list of the tournament's best goals.
 South Korea was eventually eliminated from the World Cup in the round of 16, following a 2–0 loss against Belgium.

 In 2018, he took part both in the Toulon Tournament, where the South Korean selection was eliminated in the group stage, and the AFC Under-19 Championship, where his side reached the final before losing 1–2 to eventual winners Saudi Arabia.

 In 2019, he was selected by head coach Chung Jung-yong to take part in the FIFA U-20 World Cup in Poland, being the only player in South Korea's 21-men list who was serving his military duty.
 Except for the debut in the group stage against Portugal, Oh started every single match of his side, scoring two consecutive headers, against Argentina and Japan (in the round of 16), and one penalty in South Korea's successful shoot-out against Senegal in the quarter-finals.
 As a result, he played a considerable role in the Taeguk Warriors' road to the tournament's final, then lost to Ukraine with the score of 3–1.

 In 2020, he was selected by head coach Kim Hak-bum to be part of the squad that would participate in the AFC U-23 Championship in Thailand.
 Used frequently during the tournament, he scored a brace in South Korea's 2–1 win against Uzbekistan in the last game of the group stage, thus getting involved in the Taeguk Warriors first victory of the competition, as they beat Saudi Arabia after the extra-time in the final and qualified for the Olympics.